AnastasiiaSelianko/FacebookTestTask/ReadMe.txt

 |---pom.xml
 |---testng.xml

 1) In config.properties set login and password to login Facebook.
-Notice test fb user shouln't have any Professional Skill
+Notice test fb user shouldn't have any Professional Skill
 2) You can run test on Chrome & Edge, so please in config.properties set path to drivers

 +---.idea